 *Human Anatomy and Physiology with lab, Microbiology with lab must have been completed within 7 years of the cohort start date to ensure recent knowledge in the subject area.

-*Human Anatomy and Physiology (I and II) can be a combined course for a total of 8 semester hours (1 year).
+*Human Anatomy and Physiology (I and II) can be a combined course for a total of 8 semester hours or 10 quarter units (1 year).

 *Human Anatomy and Physiology with lab, Chemistry, Biology and Microbiology may not be taken by an online or correspondence format.
 They must have a lab.
 The program wants to ensure that all students have tactile experiences in using equipment that will be used in a clinical setting.

-**English/College Writing (I and II) must both be taken for a total of at least 6 semester hours (1 year).
+**English/College Writing (I and II) must both be taken for a total of at least 6 semester hours or 8 quarter units (1 year).